Class I medical devices

 2. Registration as a manufacturer of class I devices

-Frequently Asked Questions on actor registration in Eudamed
+Frequently Asked Questions on actor registration in Eudamed.

-For more information on Eudamed.
+For more information on Eudamed (European Commission website).

 3. Registration of class I devices

-Since the registration of actors and devices in Eudamed is still not yet compulsory, Belgian manufacturers and authorised representative can still apply the corresponding provisions of Directive 93/42/EC transposed into national legislation, i.e. notification to the FAMHP of placing a class I device on the market.
+Before 28 May 2026, Belgian manufacturers and authorised representatives still have the possibility to apply the corresponding provisions of Directive 93/42/EEC as transposed into national legislation, namely the notification to the FAMHPof the placing on the market of a class I device (see the form below).

-- The manufacturer's SRN
+• The manufacturer's SRN

-- The authorised representative's SRN (if applicable)
+• The authorised representative's SRN (if applicable)

-- The basic UDI-DI
+• The basic UDI-DI

-- The device model
+• The device model

-- Number of CE certificate and notified body for class I sterile devices, with measuring function or reusable surgical instruments.
+• Number of CE certificate and notified body for class I sterile devices, with measuring function or reusable surgical instruments.

-- via the placing on the market notification form (the form is not available in English.
-Please use one of the following FR MDR form, NL MDR form, FR MDD form, NL MDD form),
+• via the placing on the market notification form (the form is not available in English.
+Please use one of the following FR MDR form, NL MDR formFR MDD form, NL MDD form),

-- on the day the devices are placed on the market at the latest,
+• on the day the devices are placed on the market at the latest,

-- separately for each device.
+• separately for each device.

 The form can be completed using Microsoft Word or certain free alternatives such as WPS Office Writer.
 Please note that certain alternatives (Open Office) will not display drop-down menus or allow you to fill in the fields correctly.
 The form must be signed manually after printing or electronically using a PDF reader.